Vedanta: Etymology and nomenclature

 The word Vedanta literally means the end of the Vedas and originally referred to the Upanishads.
 Vedanta is concerned with the jñānakāṇḍa or knowledge section of the vedas which is called the Upanishads.
-The meaning of Vedanta expanded later to encompass the different philosophical traditions that are based on to the Prasthanatrayi.
+The meaning of Vedanta expanded later to encompass the different philosophical traditions that interpret and explain the Prasthānatrayī in the light of their respective views on the relation between humans and the Divine or Absolute reality.

-According to scholars, the Upanishads may be regarded as the end of Vedas in different senses:
+The Upanishads may be regarded as the end of Vedas in different senses: